 We operate a policy where we routinely redact the following details before making forms and documents available online:

-- Personal contact details for the applicant - e.g. telephone numbers, email addresses
+- Personal contact details for the applicant and agent - e.g. telephone numbers, email addresses

 - Special Category Data - e.g. supporting statements that include information about health conditions or ethnic origin

 Sometimes we might decide it is necessary, justified and lawful to disclose data that appears in the list above.
 In these circumstances we will let you know of our intention before we publish anything.